Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 There have been khepri in New Crobuzon for some seven-hundred years, ever since the first band of khepri crossed the Swollen Ocean from Bered Kai Nev.
 The majority of the city's khepri however, came to escape the Ravening.
 An unknown catastophe, purposefully forgotten by the ancestors of today's khepri, the Ravening drove thousands of khepri on refugee ships to the city - a hundred years ago they crawled, barely afloat, into Iron Bay.
 Their enormous clockwork motors were rusted and broken, their sails ragged.
 They were charnel ships, packed with khepri who were only just alive.
 This influx saw the birth of the khepri ghettos that we see today - Kinken and Creekside.
 Today, they make up some 8% of New Crobuzon's population.

-Unlike most every other race in the city, the sexual dimophism of khepri is absolute.
+Unlike the other races in the city, the sexual dimophism of khepri is absolute.
 The females are sapient, with a bipedal form.
 They are strikingly similar to the human woman but for their heads.
 The female head consists of a 2-foot-long headscarab which resembles an enormous beetle, complete with wiggling legs; fragile, useless wings beneath powerful casings; mandibles; antennae; and compound eyes.
 Their mouthparts cannot communicate in Ragamoll or any other spoken language, and khepri therefore are forced to communicate with other races via sign language or written notes.
 Among themselves, the khepri converse by scent and complex chemical gusts which other races can smell and taste, but cannot understand.
-Male khepri are small, insectile, essentially mindless animals - 2-foot-long scuttling things unable to do more than feed and reproduce which, for female khepri, is an unpleasant chore.
-Sex between females is highly ritualised in some communities, but in more liberal ones 'pleasuresex' bares more resemblance to sex among humans.
+Male khepri are small, insectile and essentially mindless - 2-foot-long scuttling things unable to do more than feed and reproduce which, for female khepri, is an unpleasant chore.
+Sex between females is common, though highly ritualised in some communities; in more liberal ones 'pleasuresex' bares more resemblance to sex among humans.

+**Brawn: 2**

+**Agility: 3**

+**Intellect: 2**

+**Cunning: 2**

+**Willpower: 2**

+**Presence: 1**

+*Starting Wound Threshold*: 10 + Brawn

+*Starting Strain Threshold*: 10 + Willpower

+*Starting Experience*: 95

+*Starting Skills*: A khepri starts with one rank in Survival, reflecting the culural history of the race in New Crobuzon.

+*Insectile Vision*: A khepri's sight is very different to that of a human or vodyanoi.
+Due to their buldging insect-like eyes, a khepri's view is more panoramic and colourful.
+Their sense of smell is also much greater than a human's.
+Khepri are therefore much less troubled by vision impairing effects, and two setback die should be removed from any Perception or Vigilence checks that would otherwise have been affected by concealment such as smoke or darkness.

+*Non-Verbal*: Khepri communicate both language and emotion using scented excretions.
+Individuals who are close to khepri may become familiar with scents communicating fear or love or annoyance, but beyond that, khepri must either use sign language or written notes.
+Whilst there are no strict mechanical rules here, players should be aware that, in structured encounters especially, khepri cannot shout to an ally to provide assistance, for example.

 ---